jdpgrailsdev/oasis-timeline/README.md

 # oasis-timeline
-An interactive timeline of events for the British rock band Oasis
+An interactive timeline of events for the 🇬🇧rock band Oasis

 The timeline is hosted at [https://www.oasis-timeline.com](https://www.oasis-timeline.com).